Soypete/talks/go_data_eng/talk.md

 # Tips and Tricks for Data Engineering in the #GOshop
 Miriah Peterson
 <!--
 Abstract: Data Engineers today work primarily in Python and Java to create large scale piplines and Data platforms for their companies.
-As a Data Engineer I have spent the past two years working exclusively in -->
+As a Data Engineer I have spent the past two years working exclusively in Go.
+In this talk I want to share what I have learn and tips and tricks for success.-->

 ___

 ![bg right fit](images/IMG_3232.jpg)

-# Bio
+## Bio

 - Data Engineer at Weave in Lehi, Utah
 - Board Member with Forge Foundation